hmlongco/RxSwiftWidgets/README.md

 Our *UserListWidget* is a *WidgetView*, whose job is to return a single widget container that defines the interface for that view.

 WidgetView's can represent entire screens, as shown here; or they can be used to render portions of a screen, as done here with the *UserPhotoWidget*.
+Pretty much every screen and custom view we create in an app will be some form of a WidgetView.

+### WidgetContext

+You'll note that the widget function is called with a WidgetContext.
+Contexts are provided to widgets when they're being built and contain information about the current state of the view hierarchy as well as references to the current view controller, the current view, and the parent view.

+They also provide access to system services (like the navigator), themes, style information, and other attributes.
+You can also add your own information or objects to the current context and that information will be visible to any of that widget's children.

+Finally, every context contains a RxSwift DisposeBag that manages any subscriptions or bindings made by that widget or it's children.

 ### TableWidget

-In this case, our WidgetView returns a *TableWidget* which, as you might expect from the name, will eventually will generate a UITableView.
+Moving on, you'll note that our WidgetView's *widget* function returns a *TableWidget* which, as you might expect from the name, will eventually will generate a UITableView.

 ```
     TableWidget([ ... ])